 ^{2.} The risk level is not a complete assessment of all types of investment risk.
-It does not address the potential size of a negative return nor the possibility that a positive return may be less than the return expected or required by an investor's objective and is based on the Australian Prudential Regulation Authority Guidance Standard Risk Measure.
+It does not address the potential size of a negative return nor the possibility that a positive return may be less than the return expected or required by an investor's objective and is based on the Australian Prudential Regulation Authority Guidance Standard Risk Measure and the historic variation of Fund returns.

 ^{3.} Or less at the discretion of the Responsible Entity.
-The minimum initial investment and minimum additional investment amounts do not apply to investments through an IDPS (as defined below).
+The minimum initial investment amount does not apply to investments through an IDPS (as defined below).